storm-software/.github/profile/README.md

 ## Join us

-If this sounds interesting, and you would like to help us in creating the next generation of development tools, please reach out on our [website](https://stormsoftware.com/contact)!
+If this sounds interesting, and you would like to help us in creating the next generation of development tools, please reach out on our [website](https://stormsoftware.com/contact) or join our [Slack](https://join.slack.com/t/storm-software/shared_invite/zt-2gsmk04hs-i6yhK_r6urq0dkZYAwq2pA)!